-Scholarly Research and Artistic Production:
+Current Scholarly Research and Artistic Production at the Dan School

 At the Dan School of Drama and Music, research reaches across disciplinary borders and inspires new standards of intellectual and creative activity.
 Our faculty members are artists and scholars of national and international stature who engage in a wide range of projects, performances, and productions.
 Whether collaborating or working solo, we write books and articles, compose music, write plays, and edit journals.
 We direct theatre productions, conduct ensembles, produce sound installations, engage in research creation, and perform everywhere from proscenium halls to community centres and online spaces.

 Fuelled by creativity and curiosity, the artist-scholars at the Dan School are always involved in something new.